m4ary/eufylife-api-hacs/README.md

 ## Limitations

 - Requires active internet connection for cloud API access
-- data are avaialbe after open the app in your phone
+- Data are available after opening the app on your phone
-- Token expires after 30 days (automatic re-authentication planned for future versions)
 - Historical data is limited to what's available via the current API endpoints

 ## Contributions are welcome!